Memento (2000)

 Conclusion:

-The story isn't super strong, you'll like the idea of the this film more than the story itself.
+Although this is arguably a pretty exciting film, the story isn't super strong and you'll like the idea of the this film more than itself.
 Like many of these artistic films, you'll tell yourself you love it, but there's some convincing to be done.
+Considering what Nolan has written, I think he could easily made a more compelling script utilizing this storytelling device.
+Still, an A+ film student project.

 Recommendations